ravimalde/mental_health_analysis/README.md

 <a name="recommendations"></a>
 ### Recommendations

-In this analysis no policies were put forward to reduce the number of poor mental health days, we'll leave that to the experts.
+In this analysis no policies were put forward to reduce the number of poor mental health days, I'll leave that to the experts.
 However, this analysis gives the policy makers a place to start.
 They should investigate whether or not these features simply correlate with poor mental health or if the relationship is causal.